Organised Labour Dissenters Threaten To Sue Over Union's 'Unlawful' Galamsey Strike

 However, groups from within Organised Labour have resisted the union’s calls for a nationwide strike.

-According to Dr Sampson Anomah, a senior lecturer at the Kumasi Technical University, the leadership of Organised Labour has failed to properly engage members regarding whether or not to go on strike.
+According to Dr Sampson Anomah, a senior lecturer at the Kumasi Technical University, the leadership of Organised Labour failed to properly engage members regarding whether or not to go on strike.

 “We have already planned our legal action.
 We will not sit down and let them take us for a ride and mix politics with this galamsey issue,” he said.

-He explained that with the national election just around the corner, it is unreasonable for the union to demand the government resolve the issue within the remaining period.
+He further argued that the issue of illegal mining was too complex and too politicised to be rushed and with the general election just around the corner, it was unreasonable for the union to demand the government resolve the matter in that short space of time.

 He said that, under the current circumstances, any action taken by the government would be drastic and reckless and cause chaos rather than solve the problem.